 Here Perci Professionals Kat Tunnicliffe, a cancer physiotherapist, and Lisa Jacques, a cancer nurse specialist and yoga instructor, talk you through safe forms of exercise, their benefits and strategies to keep you safe.

 Exercising during and beyond cancer: where do I start?

 Exercise is a strongly evidenced treatment which aims to reduce pain, make us stronger for daily function, maximise our quality of life and it can potentially maximise cancer treatment options (Schmitz et al, 2019).

 Still it can be hard to create and stick to an exercise programme if you’re tired and sore from treatment and hospital visits.
 However, any movement you can do is better than nothing.

 If you are new to exercise, start small and work your way up.
 A good place to start is with something you find fun and enjoyable.
-Alternatively, if exercise has been a part of your life talk to your core team and get referred to a cancer physiotherapist, like those at Perci, who can help adapt your exercise regime to suit you in your current situation.
+Alternatively, if exercise has been a part of your life talk to your core team and get referred for cancer physiotherapy, and get help adapt your exercise regime to suit you in your current situation.

 Ask yourself, what are you trying to achieve with exercise?

 Do you want to be stronger?
 Do you want to be more flexible?
 Do you want to improve your mood?
 Do you want to improve your overall body composition?
 Do you want to be able to go to the shops?
 Do you want to sit on the edge of the bed unaided?

 Which exercises match your goals?